Asian palm civet: Distribution and habitat

-The Asian palm civet is native to India, Nepal, Bangladesh, Bhutan, Myanmar, Sri Lanka, Thailand, Singapore, Peninsular Malaysia, Sabah, Sarawak, Brunei Darussalam, Laos, Cambodia, Vietnam, China, the Philippines, and the Indonesian islands of Sumatra, Java, Kalimantan, Bawean, and Siberut.
-It was introduced to Irian Jaya, the Lesser Sunda Islands, Maluku, and Sulawesi.
+The Asian palm civet is widely distributed in South and Southeast Asia, ranging from India, Nepal, Bangladesh, Bhutan, Sri Lanka to Myanmar, Thailand, Peninsular Malaysia, Singapore, Laos, Cambodia, Vietnam, China, the Philippines, Borneo and the Indonesian islands of Sumatra, Java, Bawean and Siberut.
+It usually inhabits primary forests, but also occurs at lower densities in secondary and selectively logged forest.

+The Asian palm civet was introduced to Irian Jaya, the Lesser Sunda Islands, Maluku, and Sulawesi.
 Its presence in Papua New Guinea is uncertain.

-It usually inhabits primary forests, but also occurs at lower densities in secondary and selectively logged forest.

-It is also present in parks and suburban gardens with mature fruit trees, fig trees, and undisturbed vegetation.
-Its sharp claws allow climbing of trees and house gutters.
-In most parts of Sri Lanka, palm civets are considered a nuisance since they litter in ceilings and attics of common households, and make loud noises fighting and moving about at night.